 HOW MUCH DOES IT COST TO EAT IN THE COPPA CLUB IGLOOS?

-We ate brunch in the igloo and spent about £20 for both of us.
+Because we went when there was no booking fee, we ate brunch in the igloo and spent about £20 for both of us.
 The price would go up with drinks included, but we just had water and I drank a hot chocolate (£3.25).
 Since we went early, we both enjoyed a short stack of pancakes (£6.95).

 You can view all of the menu options for any time of day here.
 They do have vegan/vegetarian options available.
+Entrees start at £14 and range up to £30 with cheaper options available for pizza, pasta, salad and starters.

 You can eat inside the restaurant instead of in an igloo, but then you can eat in any Coppa Club London location since the menu options are the same.
 Coppa Club is a chain restaurant with locations throughout London.
 You don’t usually need reservations to eat inside although it may be a good idea at the Coppa Club Tower Bridge location, especially if you plan to eat dinner there.